-Oil retreats after three-day rally on renewed demand, economic growth concerns
+Oil drops after three-day rally amid economic growth concerns

 Thursday’s oil price rally was driven by data showing U.S. inventories dropped by 1.7 million barrels last week, shattering analysts’ expectations for an increase of 2.2 million barrels.

-Adding further support to prices this week were comments by officials of the Organization of the Petroleum Exporting Countries (OPEC) that extended supply curbs are an option to offset the weaker demand outlook for OPEC crude in 2020.
+Adding further support to prices, Organization of the Petroleum Exporting Countries (OPEC) officials said extended supply curbs are an option to offset the weaker demand outlook in 2020.

 Saudi Arabia, OPEC’s de facto leader, wants to focus first on boosting adherence to the group’s production-reduction pact with Russia and other non-members, an alliance known as OPEC+, before committing to more cuts, sources told Reuters.

-Reporting by Aaron Sheldrick; Editing by Shri Navaratnam
+Reporting by Aaron Sheldrick; Editing by Shri Navaratnam & Simon Cameron-Moore